MJKWoolnough/httpdir/README.md

 to that of the Node and the index to false.

-If you want to specify alternate modTime/index values for the directories, then you should create them first with Mkdir
+If you want to specify alternate modTime/index values for the directories, then you should create them first with Mkdir.

 #### func (Dir) Mkdir